rschwabco/aserto-demo/Tutorial.md

   >
     <App />
   </Auth0Provider>,
-  document.getElementById('root')
+  document.getElementById("root")
 );
 ```

-To make sure the authentication credentials aren't part of your source code, create a `.env` file in the root of the react project, and copy over the credentials from the Auth0 console (these are the SPA credentials for the Aserto Demo app mentioned above).
+To make sure the authentication credentials aren't part of your source code, create a `.env` file in the root of the React project, and copy over the credentials from the Auth0 console (these are the SPA credentials for the Aserto Demo app mentioned above).

 ```
 REACT_APP_AUTH0_DOMAIN={YOUR_AUTH0_SUBDOMAIN}.us.auth0.com